-What rate do we use if our groomer is used for pre or post season trail maintenance work?
+What equipment rate do we use if our groomer is used for pre or post season trail maintenance work?
 The groomer Flat Rate can NOT be used for pre or post season trail maintenance.
 Use the Usage Rate for ATV, UTV or the Tractor with attachments (choose small, medium, or large tractor based on the size of the groomer).

-Are improvements made to TME owned structures eligible for reimbursement?
+What costs related to TME owned structures are eligible for reimbursement?

-No, costs associated with TME owned structures are not reimbursable.
-This includes costs related to signs and graphics or custom paint jobs on storage barns, clubhouses, or equipment.
+Costs associated with TME owned structures are not reimbursable.
+This includes equipment storage related costs, and costs related to signs and graphics or custom paint jobs on storage barns, clubhouses, or equipment.